djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2021-06-10-i-saw-an-eclipse.markdown

 		<img src="/images/2021-06-10-cropped-eclipse.jpg" alt="an image of the eclipse">
 	</p>
 	<figcaption>
 		<p align="center"><i>A view of the eclipse through official eclipse glasses that my dad found.
-The actual eclipse looked much better &ndash; taking a picture of an eclipse is hard!</i></p>
+The glowing shape is the sun as seen through the glasses; you can see the bite out of the sun in the lower left corner.
+The actual eclipse looked much better.
+The sun's edges were very crisp, and it looked much bigger than it looks in this picture.
+Taking a picture of an eclipse is hard!</i></p>
 	</figcaption>
 </figure>